 As you might know by now, I love overnight oats for breakfast.
-I’ve shared this overnight oats recipe earlier, which is perfect when you’re on the go.
-It’s nice and fresh, so perfect for summer, but in the winter months, I started to crave something more warming and indulgent.
+I’ve shared this overnight oats recipe earlier, which is perfect when you’re on the go when you make it in a plastic container.
+It’s nice and fresh, so perfect for summer.
+However, in the winter months, I started to crave something more warming and indulgent.
 And what is more heartwarming than fresh apple pie?
-That why I thought I’d combine the two, so check this apple pie overnight oats recipe out if you want to wake up with a cozy feeling every day!
+That’s why I thought I’d combine the two, so check this apple pie overnight oats recipe out if you want to wake up with a cozy feeling every day!

 - An apple (duh), preferably a sweet one like Pink lady, Gala or Fuji

 - Two tablespoons of ground cinnamon